openshift-storage-scale/openshift-storage-scale-operator/documentation/konflux_release.md

 * Filter the latest snapshot.
 Keep in mind that we need to filter based on the bundle push event since that will most probably contain the nudged update from the controller.
 But first, let's capture the component names based on the application, since each release has it's own component name associated to it.

 Now we're ready to retrieve the snapshots and filter by those that were triggered by a nudge.
-The following commands sorts all the snapshots for the helm-operator application that were created as a result of a nudge, by timestamp in ascending order and displays the name, integration tests success status and the merge PR number and remote branch used in the commit.
+The following commands sorts all the snapshots for the operator application that were created as a result of a nudge, by timestamp in ascending order and displays the name, integration tests success status and the merge PR number and remote branch used in the commit.
 ```console
 oc get snapshots --sort-by .metadata.creationTimestamp \
 -l appstudio.openshift.io/component=$operator_bundle  \